edheltzel/dotfiles/README.md

 ```

 4. Run the `bootstrap.sh` script
-   1. Alternatively, only run the `setup.sh` scripts in specific subfolders if you don't need everything
+   1. Alternatively, only run the `setup.sh` scripts in specific subfolder if you don't need everything
 5. Install [Fisher](https://github.com/jorgebucaran/fisher) and Plugins -- _Optional_

 ```bash